pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 appears to be an issue in wxWidgets on Apple M1 machines.
 If you encounter this problem, open a pwsafe file.
 The third menu item from the right is the "manage" submenu.
 Click on it and select the last/bottom menu item.
 This will give you a list of languages.
 Pick the desired language (e.g. English).

-## Universal Binaries

-In a perfect world we would build pwsafe and all its dependencies as universal binaries containing both x86\_64 and arm64 versions.
-However, this is not currently possible.
-To build universal binaries you need a universal version of every dependency.
-Currently, most installed dependencies only cover the architecture of the machine they are on.
-As a result, you can only build an x86\_64 version on an x86\_64 based machine and you can only build an arm64 on an arm64 based machine (e.g. an Apple M1 based machine).